Workshops and Residencies

 Connect Your Classroom Curriculum to the Soul of American Culture!

-Apollo Workshops are available for July and August 2019!
-If you are planning ahead, you can call us now to book Apollo In-School Workshops for the 2019 - 2020 school year.
+Apollo In-School Workshops are available for the 2019 - 2020 school year.
 We offer a diverse selection of Apollo Workshops in dance, theater, and music.
 Our Apollo Teaching Artists will go to your site for 45 - 60 minute sessions.
-Review the programs listed below.
+Please review the programs listed below.
 Workshops are arranged to fit your schedule.

 To schedule an Apollo Workshop for your group, please fill out our Apollo Workshop Inquiry Form by selecting “Schedule a Workshop” below.
 If you have any questions, call us at (212) 531-5363.